-17 Cool Things to Do in Calgary On Your Western Canada Trip
+17 Cool Tourist Attractions to Visit in Calgary On Your Western Canada Trip

-Planning a road trip through Western Canada?
-Kick-start your itinerary by exploring the best things to do in Calgary, Alberta!
+Planning to roam around Western Canada?
+Kick-start your itinerary by exploring all the fun things to do in Calgary, Alberta!

-Calgary is the urban gateway to Western Canada, one of the most beautiful regions in North America.
-It’s the largest city in the province of Alberta and the fourth-largest in Canada.
+Calgary is the urban gateway to Western Canada, which is—in our humble Canadian opinion!—one of the most beautiful regions in North America.
+When our travels take us out west, we never mind landing in Alberta’s largest city to explore for a couple of days.

 Prince’s Island Park

 A favourite urban escape for Calgarians, Prince’s Island Park sprawls across 20 hectares on a northward bend in the Bow River.
-It’s a fantastic place for travellers to enjoy some of the city’s quieter moments.
+And after finding ourselves here on our trips, we think it’s a fantastic place for travellers to enjoy some of the city’s quieter moments.

 Prince's Island Park

 There’s plenty to do in Prince’s Island Park.
-You can meander along the picturesque walking & hiking trails.
-In winter, strap on on a pair of skates to go skating on the park’s lagoon.
+We enjoy meandering along the park’s picturesque walking and hiking trails.
+In winter, we’d suggest strapping on a pair of skates to go skating on the park’s lagoon.

 Prince’s Island Park is also home to several festivals throughout the year.
 The most popular events include the Calgary Folk Music Festival and Barbecue on the Bow.
-The park also hosts celebrations for Heritage Day and Canada Day.
+We’ve heard from locals that the park also hosts celebrations for Heritage Day and Canada Day.

 Calgary Zoo

 Travelling to Calgary with kids?
 The Calgary Zoo is the king of family-friendly attractions in Calgary.
-Calgary Zoo is the second-largest zoo in Canada.
-As you’d expect, there’s a barrage of interesting animals and activities here.
-It’s an absolute blast for the entire family!
+The second-largest zoo in Canada, the Calgary Zoo is home to a barrage of interesting animals and activities.
+It’ll be an absolute blast for the entire family!

 Alpaca @ Zoo

-Among the highlights at Calgary Zoo are the giant pandas & their cubs, penguins, and gorillas.
-Of course, there’s also a host of native Canadian animal species at the Canadian Wilds habitat.
+Among the highlights at Calgary Zoo are the giant pandas (and their cute cubs,) penguins, and gorillas.
+Of course, we can also spot a host of native Canadian animal species at the Canadian Wilds habitat.

-If you happen to visit during the holidays, be sure to check out the zoo’s ENMAX Conservatory.
+If you happen to visit during the holidays, we’d suggest checking out the zoo’s ENMAX Conservatory.
 The conservatory holds one of Alberta’s most spectacular Christmas light shows.

 Calgary Stampede